QuLQ0125/LSIR/README.md

 Software version: Matlab R2020 b or R2021 a.
 Encoding: UTF-8.

-(1) The main basic function: est_LSIR.m.
+(1) The main basic function: est_LSIR.m.\
 This function is used to obtain the proposed estimators.

 results_LSIR=est_LSIR(Z,X,y,Mn,Beta_initial,Eta_initial,Tau_initial,Alpha_initial,Lambda,t,deltan,cn,pen,maxiter,tol,B,ifplot)

-Input：
+Input：\
-Z: The covariates in the linear part.
+Z: The covariates in the linear part.\
-X: The covariates in the index part.
+X: The covariates in the index part.\
-y: The outcomes.
+y: The outcomes. \
-Mn: The number of knots.
+Mn: The number of knots.\
-Beta_initial: The initial values for beta.
+Beta_initial: The initial values for beta.\
-Eta_initial: The initial values for eta.
+Eta_initial: The initial values for eta.\
-Tau_initial: The initial values for tau.
+Tau_initial: The initial values for tau.\
-Alpha_initial: The initial values for alpha.
+Alpha_initial: The initial values for alpha.\
-Lambda: Tuning parameter in the penalty.
+Lambda: Tuning parameter in the penalty.\
-t: A parameter that controls the concavity of the penalty function.
+t: A parameter that controls the concavity of the penalty function.\
-deltan: The tuning parameter for smoothness.
+deltan: The tuning parameter for smoothness.\
-cn:  A predetermined parameter in BIC.
+cn:  A predetermined parameter in BIC.\
-pen:  penalty function, i.e. 'SCAD' and 'MCP' .
+pen:  penalty function, i.e. 'SCAD' and 'MCP'.\
-MI: The maximum number of iterations.
+MI: The maximum number of iterations.\
-tol:  The tolerance parameter.
+tol:  The tolerance parameter.\
-B: The times of bootstrap sampling.
+B: The times of bootstrap sampling.\
 ifplot: Whether plotting the figures: 'true' or 'flase'.

-Output: results_LSIR is a struct type, which inclues
+Output: results_LSIR is a struct type, which inclues\
-resultTable: A table including the estimated values, standard errors (SE), confidence interval (CI) and p-value.
+resultTable: A table including the estimated values, standard errors (SE), confidence interval (CI) and p-value.\
-hatalpha: The estimated values of alpha.
+hatalpha: The estimated values of alpha.\
-hatbeta: The estimated values of beta.
+hatbeta: The estimated values of beta.\
-hattau: The estimated values of tau
+hattau: The estimated values of tau.\
-hateta: The estimated values of eta
+hateta: The estimated values of eta.\
-pvalue: The p-values.
+pvalue: The p-values.\
-SE: The standard errors (SE).
+SE: The standard errors (SE).\
-CI: The confidence interval (CI).
+CI: The confidence interval (CI).\
-R2: The coefficient of determination.
+R2: The coefficient of determination.\
-hatMn: The estimated value of Mn*.
+hatMn: The estimated value of Mn*.\
-pvalue_knot: The p-value of testing for knot effects.
+pvalue_knot: The p-value of testing for knot effects.\
-BIC_lambda: The BIC values corresponding to all lambdas.
+BIC_lambda: The BIC values corresponding to all lambdas.\
 hatlambda: The lambda value that minimizes the BIC.

 Another basic functions: